-Online shopping has shifted from being a novel concept to a multi-trillion industry.
+Online shopping has shifted from a novel concept to a very lucrative industry.
 Consequently, the e-commerce industry has witnessed proliferation, with retailers increasingly embracing online selling.

 By 2022, it’s estimated that e-retail revenues will increase from $3.53 trillion in 2019 6.54$ trillion.
 While this growth implies considerable opportunities for e-commerce stores, it necessitates that businesses differentiate themselves to maintain a competitive edge in a crowded digital setting.

-Businesses that lacked a website before have suddenly embraced and incorporated technology into their business dealings.
+Businesses that were not tech-oriented, have suddenly embraced and incorporated technology into their operations.
 Nevertheless, consumers are increasingly leaning towards convenience as a determining factor in their behavior.

 You find that newer e-commerce businesses do not have the required backend infrastructure to handle increased traffic and the shipping requirements imposed on them.
 Conversely, e-commerce giants like Walmart and Amazon have the necessary infrastructure and experience to meet the needs of today’s customers.